dszotowicz/eslint/docs/developer-guide/working-with-custom-formatters.md

 The following are the fields of the result object:

-- **filePath**: The path to the file relative to the current working directory (the path from which ESLint was executed).
+- **filePath**: The path to the file relative to the current working directory (the path from which eslint was executed).
 - **messages**: An array of message objects.
 See below for more info about messages.
 - **errorCount**: The number of errors for the given file.
 - **warningCount**: The number of warnings for the given file.